 Chapter 5.
-Performance Monitor API Programming
+Hardware Performance Monitor APIs and tools

-The libpmapi library contains a set of application programming interfaces (APIs) that are designed to provide access to some of the counting facilities of the Performance Monitor feature included in selected IBM microprocessors.
-Those APIs include the following:
+The bos.pmapi fileset contains libraries and tools that are designed to provide access to some of the counting facilities of the Performance Monitor feature included in select IBM microprocessors.
+They include the following: